Lamouresparus/GithubLagosProject/README.md

 -  Coil - image loading
 -  MockK - creating mocks for tests
 -  Turbine - testing coroutines Flow
+-  Room - saving data to local storage

 ## Installation
 1. Download the file or clone the repo and
 2. Open it in Android Studio

 ### Note
 Making multiple sucessive API calls may lead to a 403 error.
 This is caused by Github’s rate limiting.
 Authenticated requests get a higher rate limit.
-Check out the documentation for more details https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting .
+Check out the documentation for more details https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting.

 ## Architecture and Design